Skip to content

 Brief · tech and data rights

-After the Google search ruling — what structural remedies would do
+After the Google search ruling — what the remedies actually did

 A ruling that took 20 years to arrive